openweb-nl/open-bank-mark/README.md

 You will need Leiningen and sassc installed.
 Then with the `prepare.sh` script all the fat jars and a few other files needed for the Docker images are created.
 Then with the `restart.sh` script you can use Docker to set it up.
 You will need about 8Gb of ram for Docker to not run out of memory.

 Currently the script works with a sleep, to prevent unnecessary errors from other containers not being ready yet.
 You can ignore the errors about orphan containers apparently this is a side effect of having multiple Docker compose files in the same folder.
 Getting it to work without multiple Docker compose files it not straightforward.
 Compose file version 2 is used for multiple reasons, it's easy to set a mem limit, and the names of the containers can be set, which we need to measure cpu and memory.

+For the Kafka images the latest ones from Confluent are used.
+For the frontend we use Nginx.
+Most other containers are just jar's that run inside `azul/zulu-openjdk-alpine` to keep the docker image small.
+For the Confluent images there are a lot of options that can be set, like disabling auto creation of topics but it's kept to a minimum for this project.

 ### <a id="building-remote">Building remote</a>